 Broccoli can be heavily infested with aphids.
 In fact, it is possible to find even more than a dozen aphids in a single floret!
-It is important to note that raw broccoli cannot be effectively inspected.
-Insects are embedded in the very depths of the floret, and it is impossible to inspect the depths of a raw broccoli floret without ruining and breaking apart the floret.
+It is important to note that it is impossible to inspect the depths of a raw broccoli floret without breaking apart the floret.
+We will use the Thrip Cloth Method above with slight adjustments.